sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/02-invoke-service.markdown

 Once you identify the resource you want via the
 [API's root entry point](/develop/tutorials/-/knowledge_base/7-1/get-started-discover-the-api), you can access that resource's URL.
-Suppose you want to manage the users organizations defined in the portal, and accessing the API's home URL returns the following:
+Suppose you want to manage the portal's organizations.
+If you first send a request to the API's home URL, it returns the
+following:

     {
         "@id" : "http://localhost:8080/o/api",